 View this post on Instagram

 High-end fashion designers, including Christian Louboutin, Gucci, Stuart Weitzman, Jimmy Choo, Dolce & Gabbana, and Manolo Blahnik, admire this style.
 High-heeled shoes are frequently seen on the runway.
+May we also introduce you to Jeffrey Campbell shoes to further your choices.

 Casual Mid-Heeled Sandals